Marrocco-Simone/palestradialgoritmi/2024-2025/introduction_i-o_data_structures.md

 - tipi di dato base: int, char, array, boolean
 - condizioni: if, else, switch
 - cicli: for, while, do_while
+- operazioni booleane: and, or, not, xor, nand

 ---